Young Egypt Party (1933): Historical context

-Egypt in the 19th century had undergone massive modernization and Westernization, including the construction of the Suez Canal.
-The Egyptian Khedive Ismail Pasha went so far as to say, "My country is no longer in Africa; we are now part of Europe."
-However, Egypt accumulated unpayable amount of debt to European creditors, eventually having to create the Caisse de la Dette Publique ("Public Debt Commission") to supervise payments.
-The growing political influence of the commission angered Ahmed Urabi, an Egyptian officer, who led an uprising against the government.
-It was during the revolt that the famous nationalist phrase "Egypt for the Egyptians!" was coined.
-After Egypt's defeat in the 1882 Anglo-Egyptian War, Britain would govern Egypt as a "veiled protectorate", with British officials like Evelyn Baring being the de facto ruler of Egypt.
+in the 19th century, Egypt underwent massive modernization and Westernization, including the construction of the Suez Canal.
+The Egyptian Khedive, Ismail Pasha, went so far as to say, "My country is no longer in Africa; we are now part of Europe."
+However, Egypt accumulated an unpayable amount of debt to European creditors, eventually having to create the Caisse de la Dette Publique ("Public Debt Commission") to supervise payments.
+The growing political influence of the commission angered Ahmed Urabi, an Egyptian officer who led an uprising against the government.
+It was during this revolt that the famous nationalist phrase, "Egypt for the Egyptians!" was coined.
+After Egypt's defeat in the 1882 Anglo-Egyptian War, Britain governed Egypt as a "veiled protectorate," with British officials like Evelyn Baring serving as the de facto rulers of Egypt.

 During this time, the Egyptian state was morphed into a de facto British colony.
 Foreigners in Egypt were not subject to Egyptian law, but a separate legal system called the Capitulations.
 During this time, a new generation of Egyptian nationalists, such as Muhammad Farid and Mustafa Kamil, organized the new liberal nationalist movement in Egypt.
-A new generation of variably-educated modern Egyptian nationalists, called the effendi, became emerged as the new social class to march Egypt in the modern world.
-During the 1919 Egyptian revolution, Egyptian nationalists formed the Wafd Party, a liberal nationalist party that dominated post-1923 constitution Kingdom of Egypt.
+A new generation of variably-educated Egyptian nationalists, called the effendi, emerged as the new social class to march Egypt into the modern world.
+During the 1919 Egyptian revolution, Egyptian nationalists formed the Wafd Party, a liberal nationalist party that dominated the post-1923 constitution Kingdom of Egypt.
 Major cities like Alexandria and Cairo experienced a major explosion in progressive art and values.
 Art decos, dancers, movies and nightclubs were established.
 Women activists like Rose al Yusuf, Safiya Zaghloul, Nabawiyya Musa, Saiza Nabarawi and Doria Shafik fought for women's rights in the socially conservative environment of Egypt.
 As an example, the Egyptian Feminist Union was founded by Huda Sha'arawi in 1923.
 Alexanderia and Cairo had large populations of French, Greeks and Italians who contributed to the cosmopolitan atmosphere and culture of the big cities.